 With two suns in its sky, Luke Skywalker's home planet Tatooine in "Star Wars" looks like a parched, sandy desert world.
-In real life, thanks to observatories such as NASA's Kepler space telescope, we know that two-star systems can indeed support planets, although planets discovered so far around double-star systems are large and gaseous.
+In real life, thanks to observatories on the ground and in space, we know that two-star systems can indeed support planets, although many planets discovered so far around double-star systems are large and gaseous.
 Scientists wondered: If an Earth-size planet were orbiting two suns, could it support life?

 "This means that double-star systems of the type studied here are excellent candidates to host habitable planets."

 It turns out, such a planet could be quite hospitable if located at the right distance from its two stars, and wouldn't necessarily even have deserts.
 In a particular range of distances from two sun-like host stars, a planet covered in water would remain habitable and retain its water for a long time, according to a study in the journal Nature Communications.